 - As the owner of Libreture, I can view the username and e-mail address you add to Libreture when creating an account.

-If you choose to continue beyond your free trial, I can view the e-mail address you give the payment provider, along with the type of payment card, the last four digits, and its expiry date.
+If you choose to expand your storage with a paid subscription, I can view the e-mail address you give the payment provider, along with the type of payment card, the last four digits, and its expiry date.

 - IT Development Company - Tridan IT Ltd.